droglenc/NCMTH207/resources/Dates-Current.md

 ---

 <div class="alert alert-info">
-For each class period ("Date"), the module to prepare for is shown under "Material."
-Items will be updates as the semester progresses.
+The module to prepare for each class period is shown under "Material."
+Dates will be updated as the semester progresses.
 Due dates will be announced in class.
 </div>

 <table width="100%">